Wild-harvested Mushrooms Certification

 Photo by Timothy Dykes on Unsplash

 People can be poisoned by eating misidentified mushrooms.
-By the end of the workshops, participants will recognize the mushroom listed above and differentiate them from their most common look-alikes.
+By the end of the workshops, participants will recognize the mushrooms listed above and differentiate them from their most common look-alikes.

 IA Department of inspections and appeals rulings